 These are generally published after an event.
 An ops note (see below) is normally sent before an event and will be used to alert the media to a specific event.
-You may wish to send both, particularly if you have organised an event (eg a bike ride or demo).
+You may wish to send both, particularly if you have organised an event (eg as a bike ride or demo).

-Have a look at this list of press releases that Cycling UK has published.
+You can see a list of press releases that Cycling UK has published here.
 Feel free to use these as templates.